 Demonstrate that we can do a different type of diplomacy, work on international relations without the cumbersome bureaucracy of most other institutions in the ecosystem.

 Serve to bring people together at the same table that wouldn’t otherwise collaborate.
-Fun in navigating competing interests towards joint action/positions.
-But how to get beyond words on true engagement from the Global South or East (given how we are perceived)?
+It’s a specificity of the Forum, and an attractive feat for policy teams members, to navigate competing interests towards joint action/positions.
+Challenges remains, including how to get beyond words on true engagement from the Global South or East (given how we are perceived)?
 Is it appropriate to have “our” positions or opinions that we defend?
 How to reconcile this universalism with high ambition and avoid the “lowest common denominator” trap?

 Some common areas of interest emerged for future work and focus:

-Issues linked to the preservation of nature and biodiversity: normative frameworks around the ‘rights of nature’, (re?)balancing this with the rights and needs of humans.
+Issues linked to the preservation of nature and biodiversity, listed by many team members, and perhaps insufficiently reflected in the activity of the policy department: normative frameworks around the ‘rights of nature’, (re?)balancing this with the rights and needs of humans.

-Human security approach as a prism to broaden our work.
+‘Human security approach’, another strong feature to develop as a prism to broaden our work.

 Issues linked to conflict resolution, with a broader approach focused on “positive peace” and underlying conditions, considering inclusion, tensions within societies, equality, etc.